 4.3.2 Network type

-According to the application, scale and operating environment, the HF network topology structures fall into different types including star network, self-organizing network, hierarchical self-organizing network and so on.
+According to the application, scale, and operating environment, the HF network topology structures fall into different types including star network, self-organizing network, hierarchical self-organizing network and so on.

 (1) Star network

 In a star network, one station initiates the communication call to multiple stations.
 Given that collisions may occur when multiple stations respond at the same time, the time division access mode can be applied to avoid these collisions.
 In this mode, each network member uses the time slots and addresses which are allocated to them, which are distributed to all network members in advance.
 When the calling station initiates a call to all, each station will respond in its own time slot in the order of certain sequence.
 This results in a collision free network.